devpunks/snuggsi/README.md

 **snuggsiツ** encourages [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) using familiar techniques that are native to all browsers.

-Gone are the sleepless nights where your code [suffers from `<div>`itus](https://css-tricks.com/css-beginner-mistakes-1/), or need to install packages on a terminal just to write `HTML`. **People who are more comfortable with `HTML` should be able to start marking up their ideas immediately!** You shouldn't have to know CSS or JavaScript! _(But it definitely helps if you need styling and functionality)_.
+Gone are the sleepless nights where your code [suffers from `<div>`itus](https://css-tricks.com/css-beginner-mistakes-1/), or need to install packages on a terminal just to write `HTML`. **People who are more comfortable with `HTML` should be able to start creating their ideas immediately!** You shouldn't have to know CSS or JavaScript! _(But it definitely helps if you need styling and functionality)_.

  **snuggsiツ** believes in using [Progressive Enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement).
 Not just with your code, but also with your Developer eXperience _(DX)_.
 We will start from the beginning with a simple Custom Element and gradually enhance functionality step-by-step.